dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 }
 ~~~

 **3.** Now you can customize your stitching method in the new class called **Stitching**.
-Here is the class method declaration for stitching, to be put in the **Stitching.h** file.
-Users input an image array and a reference of cv::Mat, it will return whether the stitching is successful and the stitching result:
+Here is the class method declaration for stitching implemented in the **Stitching.h** file.
+Users can input an image array and a reference of cv::Mat, it will return the stitching result:

 ~~~objc
 #import <Foundation/Foundation.h>